meeshkan/unmock-webextension/README.md

 ## Contributing

 Thanks for wanting to contribute!
 We'll soon have a contributing page detaling how you can get involved.
-Meanwhile, feel free to star this repository, [open issues](https://github.com/unmock/unmock-webextension/issues) and ask for more features and support.
+Meanwhile, feel free to star this repository, [open issues](https://github.com/meeshkan/unmock-webextension/issues) and ask for more features and support.

-Please note that this repository is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this repository is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating, you agree to abide by its terms.

 ## License

 [MIT](./LICENSE)

-Copyright (c) 2018–2019 [Meeshkan](https://meeshkan.com) and other [contributors](https://github.com/unmock/unmock-webextension/graphs/contributors).
+Copyright (c) 2018–2019 [Meeshkan](https://meeshkan.com) and other [contributors](https://github.com/meeshkan/unmock-webextension/graphs/contributors).

 This project acknowledges code from the open-source projects below.